InfoSecInnovations/project-fantastic/packages/fantastic-help/index.md

 ## Network Menu

-In the bottom left of the interface there are buttons to open the Host Data Commands, Tests, Quests and History panels
+In the bottom left of the interface there are buttons to open the Host Data Commands, Scans, Quests and History panels

 ### Host Data Commands